 Monica Kendrick, Chicago Reader

 This Evanston singer-songwriter, who sounds a bit like John Hiatt, is part Cherokee, but not until he was in his 30s, when he met a tribal elder and archaeologist did he begin exploring that part of his heritage.
-He plays Native American flute and acoustic guitar; his songs raise some philosophical questions about the Native American experience.”
+He plays Native American flute and acoustic guitar.

 Peter Margasak, Chicago Reader